parismollo/Recommendation-Engine/README.md

 1. Clone the repo
 * ```git clone [repository URL]```

-2. install dependencies (recommended to use a virtualenv):
+2. Move to the directory cloned and install dependencies (recommended to use a virtualenv):
 * ```pip install requirements.txt```

 3. Run the following command to get product recommendations **(The code only works on python 3!)**: